aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

     | :---: | :---: |
     | [![Launch Stack](../../../shared/images/deploy_to_aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=aws-eda-lsf-full-workshop&templateURL=https://s3.amazonaws.com/aws-eda-workshop-files/templates/00-eda-lsf-full-workshop-master.yaml)|[![Launch Stack](../../../shared/images/deploy_to_aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=aws-eda-lsf-simple-workshop&templateURL=https://s3.amazonaws.com/aws-eda-workshop-files/templates/eda-lsf-simple-workshop.yaml)|

     Check the region that's displayed in the upper-right corner of the navigation bar, and change it if necessary.
 This is where the cluster infrastructure will be built.
-The template is launched in the US East (Virginia) Region by default.
+The template is launched in the US East (N. Virginia) Region by default.

-    **Note:**  This deployment includes Amazon EFS and optionally Amazon FSx for Lustre, which are not currently supported in all AWS Regions.
+    **Note**  This deployment includes Amazon EFS and optionally Amazon FSx for Lustre, which are not currently supported in all AWS Regions.
 For a current list of supported regions, see the [AWS Regions and Endpoints webpage](https://docs.aws.amazon.com/general/latest/gr/rande.html).

 1. In the **Select Template** section of the **Create stack**, keep the default setting for the template URL, and then choose **Next**.